 The United States Department of Agriculture (USDA), through the Food and Nutrition Service (FNS), provides a number of programs to help ensure the food security of all Americans.
 FNS provides children and low-income people access to food, a healthful diet and nutrition education through their nutrition programs.

 3SquaresVT helps Vermonters stretch their food budgets and put three square meals a day on their tables.
-With a new name and expanded eligibility, more Vermonters than ever may qualify for 3SquaresVT.
+Click here for more info on 3SquaresVT.